 “TUTTI” is a musical term, taken from the Italian for all together, an apt expression representative of the unusual depth and breadth of the artistic offerings of this event.

-Denison University announces the seventh TUTTI Festival will be held from March 4-9, 2019 (with concerts primarily March 6-9, 2019), with festival composer Adam Schoenberg (http://adamschoenberg.com/).
-We are also excited to feature guest ensembles Third Coast Percussion (http://thirdcoastpercussion.com/), and Columbus Symphony String Quartet.
-Denison’s Ensemble-in-Residence, ETHEL (http://www.ethelcentral.org) will also perform in a new collaboration opportunity this year (details below).
+Denison University announces the ninth TUTTI Festival will be held from March 3-7, 2020 (with concerts primarily March 5-7, 2020), with festival composer Daniel Bernard Roumain.
+We are also excited to feature guest ensembles Sybarite5, Columbus Symphony Orchestra Woodwind Quintet, Denison’s Ensemble-in-Residence, ETHEL, artist Miwa Matreyek, and percussionist Cameron Leach.
 In addition, Denison faculty, students, and ensembles will be available for performances.
 Composers may submit a maximum of two works, for the featured ensembles or for any combination of the following: fl, ob, cl, bn, sax, hn, tp, tbn, pf, perc, SATB voices, vn, va, vc, db, SATB chamber choir, orchestra, wind ensemble, bluegrass ensemble, jazz combo, jazz ensemble, and Balinese gamelan, angklung.

-There is no established limit on duration but the feasibility of performance will be a consideration.
+There is no established limit on duration but feasibility of performance will be a consideration.
 Preference will be given to works under 12 minutes in duration.
+Additional specifications found within each category.
 Composers may provide their own performers and should indicate such with their submission.
 Attendance at the conference is required of all composers whose works will be performed.

 Submit works in the following categories:

 - CATEGORY I – Works to be considered by Sybarite5.
 Please submit works not to exceed string quintet (2 violins, viola, violoncello, contrabass).
 Please consider the following guidelines from Sybarite 5: